 To save time during the attack, you should call the internet provider before noting the direct number to call when the attack occurs.

 If you cannot get access to your internet service provider, you should clear all logs.
 Such attacks aim to delete as many web resources as possible.
 The web server could fail badly under this data load.
 Make sure to clear out only the log data that is not required.

 If and when you identify a suspicious IP address when a DDoS attack is taking place, you should immediately blacklist that IP address and monitor the rest of the attack.
-If the severity lowers down or the IP addresses can connect again, it is most likely from innocent visitors.
+If the severity lowers or the IP addresses can connect again, it is most likely from innocent visitors.
 DDoS attackers usually modify their IP addresses as they might get blacklisted.

-When you start receiving traffic, study the user’s behaviour in the first place.
+When you start receiving traffic, study the user's behaviour in the first place.
 It will help you in understand its geolocation and device type.
-This will confirm if the traffic falling into the website is genuine or created from the DDoS attack.
+This will confirm whether the traffic on the website is genuine or created from the DDoS attack.
 The attackers try to exhaust all the resources of the targeted website, making sure that the website is down forever.
 To prevent this, you can take the steps that are mentioned in this article and ensure that your website is safe from these attacks.